-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA The EC European 2010 These regulations of natural resources; • Social inclusion, demography and migration; • Fighting global poverty.
-The Regulations make it Biodiversity The Neighbourhood Conservation of Habitats and Species Regulations Union Legislation 2010 transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna. an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
+The Regulations make it an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
 However, these actions can be made lawful through the granting of licenses by the appropriate authorities.
-Cultural heritage and the landscape Plan should be compliant with all the relevant legislation and regulations.
-The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU Water The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Biodiversity Cultural heritage and the landscape The NDP should be compliant with all the relevant legislation and regulations.
+The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water courses by 2015.
+Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU. • Water The NDP should be compliant with all the relevant legislation and regulations.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA courses by 2015 The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
 It has numerous parts and supplementary lists and schedules many of which have been amended since publication.
 The principle mechanism for the legislative protection of wildlife in Great Britain.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The NDP should be compliant with all the relevant legislation and regulations.
 The Countryside and Right of Way Act (2000) Domestic Legislation 2000 Creates a statutory right of access on foot to certain types of open land, to modernise the public rights of way system, to strengthen nature conservation legislation, and to facilitate better management of AONBs.
 The Act provides for a new right of access on foot to areas of open land comprising: Mountain (land over 600 metres); Moorland; Heath; Downland; Registered common land.
 There are provisions to consider extending the right in the future to coastal land, but not woodland despite some early publicity suggesting this.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-The Natural Domestic 2006 Designed to help Provides that any public Biodiversity The Neighbourhood
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The NDP should be compliant with all the relevant legislation and regulations.